Queensland: Climate

-The annual mean climatic statistics for selected Queensland cities are shown below:
+The annual average climatic statistics for selected Queensland cities are shown below:

 The coastal far north of the state is the wettest region in Australia, with Mount Bellenden Ker, south of Cairns, holding many Australian rainfall records with its annual average rainfall of over 8 m.
 Snow is rare in Queensland, although it does fall with some regularity along the far southern border with New South Wales, predominantly in the Stanthorpe district although on rare occasions further north and west.
 The most northerly snow ever recorded in Australia occurred near Mackay; however, this was exceptional.

 Natural disasters are often a threat in Queensland: severe tropical cyclones can impact the central and northern coastlines and cause severe damage, with recent examples including Larry, Yasi, Ita and Debbie.
 Flooding from rain-bearing systems can also be severe and can occur anywhere in Queensland.
 One of the deadliest and most damaging floods in the history of the state occurred in early 2011.
 Severe springtime thunderstorms generally affect the south-east and inland of the state and can bring damaging winds, torrential rain, large hail and even tornadoes.
 The strongest tornado ever recorded in Australia occurred in Queensland near Bundaberg in November 1992.
 Droughts and bushfires can also occur; however, the latter are generally less severe than those that occur in southern states.